Updated: Jul 13

-Before deciding which financial advisor to hire, it's best to start by doing your homework.
+Before deciding which financial advisor to hire, it's best to start by understanding the basics.

-The marketplace for financial advice has become increasingly difficult to navigate, especially in recent years due to technological advances and the rise of the robo-advisor.
+The marketplace for financial advice has become increasingly difficult to navigate, especially in recent years due to technological advances, new fee structures and fancy titles.
 You'll be entrusting your entire life's savings with this person so it pays to do proper due diligence.

 At the very least, start with the following: